 If you have any questions about this research project, you may contact Ashley Koning at Eagleton Center for Public Interest Polling by email akoning@rutgers.edu or by phone.
 If you have any questions about your rights as a research participant, you can contact the Institutional Review Board at Rutgers (which is a committee that reviews research studies in order to protect research participants) at: Arts & Sciences Institutional Review Board, Rutgers University, the State University of New Jersey.
-Liberty Plaza / Suite 3200, 335 George Street, 3rd Floor, New Brunswick, NJ 08901, 732-235-2866 human-subjects@ored.rutgers.edu.

-If you do not wish to take part in the research, close this website address.
+Liberty Plaza / Suite 3200, 335 George Street, 3rd Floor, New Brunswick, NJ 08901, 732-235-2866 human-subjects@ored.rutgers.edu If you do not wish to take part in the research, close this website address.
 If you wish to take part in the research, follow the directions below.
 Please print out this consent form if you would like a copy of it for your files.
 By beginning this research, I acknowledge that I am 18 years of age or older and have read and understand the information.
 I agree to take part in the research, with the knowledge that I am free to withdraw my participation in the research without penalty.

-Click on the "I Agree" button to confirm your agreement to take part in the research.
+Click on "I AGREE" below to confirm your agreement to take part in the research and enter the survey.
+TAKE THE SURVEY HERE ELIGIBILITY SCREENER Scroll down to see if you are eligible for a \$10 gift card Thank you for your interest in this research study!